guypridan/ClientServer/README.md

 ## Overview

-This repository contains a client-server communication project developed for the Defensive System Design course at Open University.
+This repository contains a client-server communication project.
 The project implements a TCP-based network protocol with a predefined packet format for communication between a C++ client and a Python server.

 ## Table of Contents